Our series on Oscar contenders continues…

 The Square is obviously a contemporary metaphor on communication.
 It is segmented into vignettes-like episodes, part of a sole story.
 We follow the lead into three major events gone wrong.
 It lays on the depiction of the lack of implication (and abuse of his high position) by the main character to illustrate peoples isolation in the modern (Art) world as a micro society.

 More sophisticated than his previous efforts (excluding Turist), owing much, in some of its best assets, to the cinema of fellow countryman (and modern genius) Roy Anderson (Songs From The Second Floor, We the Living, etc), The Square, unfortunately, is more lightly satirical and episodic than it looks in the first place.
-It is ultimately not the ferocious attack it should, being more of a harmless kitten than a tiger.
+It is ultimately not the ferocious attack it should be, being more of a harmless kitten than a tiger.
 It is loaded with ideas, in a collage about modern issues, introducing various appealing themes and discomfort, but it does not add much original criticism about the art community (that the director obviously loves) or even society.
 It takes a long, long way to make a simple point, then, the final nails in the coffin just never come on any front.
-The open ends of Östlund’s previous works doesn’t work at all here.
+The open ends of Östlund’s previous works don’t work at all here.

 The Square is an inconclusive, but partially charming, piece of pretentious film making.
 But it won the Palme d’Or…